WebReflection/uhtml/README.md

   <summary><strong>About Attributes</strong></summary>
   <div>

-Any element can have one or more attribute, either interpolated or not.
+Any element can have one or more attributes, either interpolated or not.

 ```js
 render(document.body, html`